Sundering of the Elves: Noldorin Exiles

 Most of the Noldor returned with Fëanor to Beleriand in Middle-earth before the raising of the Sun.
-Fëanor however sailed in haste in ships stolen from the (Telerin) Falmari.
+Fëanor, however, sailed in haste in ships stolen from the (Telerin) Falmari.
 The Falmari resisted, and Fëanor's Noldor fought and killed them in the First Kinslaying, a battle of Elves upon Elves.
 In addition, Fëanor left behind his half-brother Fingolfin's Noldor, who also wanted to return.
 Fingolfin, furious, was obliged to make the perilous journey on foot via the Helcaraxë, the Grinding Ice of the far north.
 These groups of Noldor became known as the Exiles.
 In Beleriand they became divided by their place of dwelling, namely Hithlum, Gondolin, Dorthonion, Nargothrond and the March of Maedhros.

 Merging of Noldor and Sindar

 After the War of Wrath that ended the First Age, the greater part of the surviving Noldor and Sindar (mostly mingled into a single people) returned into the West to dwell in Tol Eressëa.
-The rest remained in Middle-earth throughout the Second and Third Ages, entering the realm of Mirkwood of the Wood Elves or establishing the kingdoms of Lindon, Eregion, Lothlórien and Rivendell.
+The rest remained in Middle-earth throughout the Second and Third Ages, entering the realm of Mirkwood of the Wood Elves or establishing the kingdoms of Lindon, Eregion, Lothlórien and Imladris.